Top 3 TIPs to improve your (pre)seed pitch deck today

 I shared this tip at a panel I spoke at last month on the topic of "Expanding in the US and fundraising, everything you need to know".
 Yes, I’m flattered :), but I also can’t follow along; so your deck gets low scores and is sidelined.

-Yannis Moore (co-panelist) took it a step further and pointed out that if Analysts don't understand the pitch, they also can't pitch the start-up to their VC partners.
+Yannis Moore took it a step further and pointed out that if Analysts don't understand the pitch, they also can't pitch the start-up to their VC partners.
 So you’re not getting that next meeting.

 Mistake #2.
 Solution doesn't tie into current customer habits to solve their pain point(s)